 Old Topic, New View:

-Yes, The same question was asked by one of our prospects yesterday, can you help me with few tips to gather better requirements for software development project.
+Yes, The same question was asked by one of our prospects yesterday, can you help me with a few tips to gather better requirements for the software development project.
 It is prevalent I face during my sales meetings with the prospect.
 The prospect who am speaking with is from a marketing background.
-He runs a very successful business for last 15 years.
+He runs a very successful business for the last 15 years.
 He has a software product idea to build.
-Because of his experience, he wants to understand more about the software business and the product development.
+Because of his experience, he wants to understand more about the software business and product development.
 He has more questions than the people I spoke earlier.
 The discussion was so long than the standard sales calls.
 At some point time, I had communicated to him saying that I will send some web references.
 I thought he could read and understand the concepts on his own.
-Went to google and did the query on”Tips to Gather Better Requirements For Software Project.”
+I went to google and did the query on”Tips to Gather Better Requirements For Software Project.”

 The top results are as follows:

 - 8 Tips to Capture Better Requirements For Your Software Project

 - 7 Tools to Gather Better Software Requirements – LiquidPlanner

 - 10 techniques for gathering requirements – TechRepublic

 To my surprise, all these articles are ages old.
 The requirement for software project development is a never-ending phenomenon.
 But the references are not very recent.
 So decided to write about this topic on my own.